 Although climate change is likely to affect agriculture differently from region to region, the scientific consensus is that it will have major, generally negative impacts on food systems.
-Erratic weather, the effects of temperature shifts and sea level rise threaten current agricultural systems, and will continue to impact global food production unless we take action.
+As highlighted by the IPCC Report on Climate Change and Land, climate change has already affected food security in many areas, and the impacts will become more severe as the world continues to warm.
+Water scarcity, heat waves, storms and sea level rise are already compromising agricultural productivity and will continue to destabilize agricultural supply chains unless we take action.

 Climate change harms agricultural production in the following ways:

 - Warmer mean temperatures and hotter extremes result in reduced crop yields and increased animal loss from heat stress and disease.

 - Increased probability of drought and precipitation deficits increases crop stress and reduces livestock yield.